Please find below:

 Automated Collection of Data

-We may also collect information about you when you visit the Website through the use of technologies such as cookies.
+We may also collect information about you when you visit the Websites through the use of technologies such as cookies.
 The following are examples of information we may collect:

 - information about your device, browser or operating system;

 - information about links that you click and pages you view on our Website

 - records of download errors and/or broken links;

 - page interaction information (such as details of your scrolling, clicks, and mouse-overs);